-In advance of the Extraordinary Session of the ICAO Council, held on 31 July 2017, Qatar submitted a working paper in which it reiterated its objections to the aviation restrictions, making reference to particular provisions of the Chicago Convention.
-At the Extraordinary Session, Qatar requested the Appellants to "lift the unjust air blockade" imposed by them, noting that the dispute "touched upon the Convention's essence".
+In advance of the Extraordinary Session of the ICAO Council, held on 31 July 2017, Qatar submitted a working paper in which it reiterated its objections to the aviation restrictions, making reference to the IASTA.
+At the Extraordinary Session, Qatar requested the Appellants to "lift the unjust air blockade" imposed by them, noting that the measures were "in flagrant violation of all relevant ICAO international standards, as well as of relevant ICAO instruments to which they were parties".